 Employer pension plans:

 If you’ve got a full-time job, there’s a pretty good chance your employer will offer a defined contribution pension plan, meaning they’ll agree to either contribute a set amount or match a portion or all of whatever you contribute towards your retirement.
 These contributions will generally bring about excellent tax relief opportunities.
 So between the government tax breaks and employer contributions, it’s like being deluged with money from a two-headed shower.
 If you earn less than £150,000 you’re currently free to contribute as much as your entire salary, up to a maximum of £40,000 a year into your pension.
 (This number reflects the total of both your and your employer’s contributions.)
-You should absolutely contribute as close to the maximum as possible; auto transfers from your paycheque will ease the discomfort of having the amount lopped off the top.
+You should absolutely contribute as close to the maximum as possible; direct debits from your paycheque will ease the discomfort of having the amount lopped off the top.

 If you aren’t offered a pension at work, you should immediately fund a SIPP, which will provide you similar tax relief as a workplace pension, or an ISA, a tax-free savings account before looking to park your savings anywhere else.